wasp-lang/wasp/web/docs/guides/crud.md

 }
 ```

 You'll notice that we enabled only `getAll` and `create` operations.
-This means that only these operations will be generated.
-We also overrode the `create` operation with a custom function.
+This means that only these operations will be available.
+We also overrode the `create` operation with a custom implementation.
 This means that the `create` operation will not be generated, but instead, the `createTask` function from `@server/tasks.js` will be used.

+### Implementing the `create` operation

 We have the following implementation in `src/server/tasks.js`: